 Be aware that the corns in the supermarket are hybrids.
-Open-pollinated "Heirloom" corns have a more complex flavor, not so sugary, and a shorter shelf life.
+Open-pollinated "Heirloom" corns have a more complex flavour, not so sugary, and shorter shelf life.
 For the best eating, watch the cobs carefully.
 When the juice in the kernels is clear, the corn is not ready.
 When it gets milky, the corn is ready to eat.
-Pick while juice is milky, not yet pasty.
-Cook as fast as you can after picking.
+Pick while the juice is milky, not yet pasty.
+Cook as fast as you can after picking

 Payment & Security